-Thus, for lands that are not subject to removal from the Project boundary, the only encroachments that meet all three of the following criteria are eligible for the more abbreviated resolution process for minor encroachments under this Section 6.3.1:
+Thus, the only encroachments that meet all three of the following criteria are eligible for the more abbreviated resolution process for minor encroachments under this Section 6.3.1:

-- 1. The encroachment existed during the original term of the Toledo Bend license, i.e., on or before July 31, 2014;11 and - 2.
-The majority of the habitable portion of the encroaching structure must be located: (a) above the 175-foot msl contour; and (b) at least 50 feet (measured horizontally) from the Toledo Bend conservation pool level of 172 feet msl; and - 3.
+- 1. The encroachment existed during the original term of the Toledo Bend license, i.e., on or before September 30, 2013; July 31, 2014; 11 and - 2.
+The majority of the encroachment habitable portion of the encroaching structure must be located: (a) above the 175-foot msl contour; and (b) at least 50 feet (measured horizontally) from the Toledo Bend conservation pool level of 172 feet msl; and - 3.
 The encroachment, including lands used for purposes of ingress and egress, must not occupy any federal lands administered by the USFS.

-As set forth in the Authorities' individual Policies and Guidelines, the Authorities will work with the owner of the encroachment to either: (1) remove the encroaching structure and appropriately remediate the Project lands associated with the encroachment, (2) correct any survey error that may be mistakenly indicating an encroachment or (3) grant appropriate rights to occupy Project lands.12 Any such rights issued by the Authorities will reserve all rights for the Authorities to manage such lands for Project purposes.
+As set forth in the Authorities' individual Policies and Guidelines, the Authorities will work with the owner of the encroachment to either: (1) remove the encroaching structure and appropriately remediate the Project lands associated with the encroachment, or (2(2) correct any survey error that may be mistakenly indicating an encroachment or (3) grant appropriate rights to occupy Project lands.
+Any such rights issued by the Authorities will reserve all rights for the Authorities to manage such lands for Project purposes.
 All costs, fees, and remedial work associated with resolving any encroachment are the sole responsibility of the owner of the encroaching structure or activity.
 In appropriate circumstances, the Authorities may seek a change in the Project boundary, where it is determined that the encroached lands are not needed for Project purposes.